 A LADDER IN FRONT OF THE MINISTRY

 This collection of images related to mechanisms of power, surveillance and control, challenges the viewers by turning into witnesses before voyeuristic photographs that seem real.
-Are they?
-Are the true events of politics, their spheres of power and their consequences the way they are shown?
-Are the clichés, stereotypes or fiction bigger than reality?
-Can the collective memory of power be erased and re-installed just like a plug-in?
+Or are they staged?
+Are the true events of politics, their spheres of power and their consequences the way they are shown and the way we imagine them to be?
+Are the clichés, stereotypes or fiction bigger than reality covering up for the absence of information?
+Can the collective memory of power be transformed and re-installed just like a plug-in?